awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 ## About the roles created by integrated setup<a name="Explorer-setup-permissions-about"></a>

 Integrated Setup creates and configures the following roles for working with Explorer and OpsCenter\.
-+ **AWSServiceRoleForAmazonSSM**: Provides access to AWS Resources managed or used by Systems Manager\.
++ `AWSServiceRoleForAmazonSSM`: Provides access to AWS Resources managed or used by Systems Manager\.
 + **OpsItem\-CWE\-Role**: Enables CloudWatch Events and EventBridge to create OpsItems in response to common events\.
-+ **AWSServiceRoleForAmazonSSM\_AccountDiscovery**: Enables Systems Manager to call other AWS services to discover Amazon Web Services account information when synchronizing data\.
-For more information about this role, see [About the AWSServiceRoleForAmazonSSM\_AccountDiscovery role](#Explorer-service-role-details)\.
++ `AWSServiceRoleForAmazonSSM_AccountDiscovery`: Enables Systems Manager to call other AWS services to discover AWS account information when synchronizing data\.
+For more information about this role, see [About the `AWSServiceRoleForAmazonSSM_AccountDiscovery` role](#Explorer-service-role-details)\.
-+ **AmazonSSMExplorerExport**: Enables Explorer to export OpsData to a comma\-separated value \(CSV\) file\.
++ `AmazonSSMExplorerExport`: Enables Explorer to export OpsData to a comma\-separated value \(CSV\) file\.

-### About the AWSServiceRoleForAmazonSSM\_AccountDiscovery role<a name="Explorer-service-role-details"></a>
+### About the `AWSServiceRoleForAmazonSSM_AccountDiscovery` role<a name="Explorer-service-role-details"></a>

 If you configure Explorer to display data from multiple accounts and Regions by using AWS Organizations and a resource data sync, then Systems Manager creates a service\-linked role\.
-Systems Manager uses this role to get information about your Amazon Web Services accounts in AWS Organizations\.
+Systems Manager uses this role to get information about your AWS accounts in AWS Organizations\.
 The role uses the following permissions policy\.

 ```
 {